-The site is allocated for residential purposes, within the adopted Development Management Plan (2014), which forms part of Hastings' Development Plan.
-Policy FB1 of this plan identifies that this site is capable of accommodating up to 240 dwellings within the site, with the inclusion of 25% affordable housing within the site.
-The policy also sets out a number of specific requirements that any future development should incorporate, and these are set out in full within the main body of the report.
+The site is allocated for residential purposes, within the adopted Development Management Plan (2015), which forms part of Hastings Local Plan.
+Policy FB1 of this plan identifies that this site is capable of accommodating up to 240 dwellings within the site, with the inclusion of 25% affordable housing.
+The policy also sets out a number of specific requirements that any future development should incorporate; these are set out in full within the main body of the report.